TimOetting/kirby-builder/README.md

           type: text
     bodytext:
       label: Text
       tabs: # Optional.
 Tabs can be used to group the fields of a field set.
 In this example, we use one tab to contain the content related fields and one for styling settings.
-Is makes no difference for the contentn handling in the template if there are tabs or not.
+It makes no difference for the content handling in the template if there are tabs or not.
         content:
           label: Content
           icon: edit # Optional.
 This icon appears next to the tab.
 The icon name can be chosen from the Kirby's icon set getkirby.com/docs/reference/ui/icon